Do you have MS and need travel insurance? Here's how you can get covered.

 Travel insurance companies define multiple sclerosis as a pre-existing condition.
-As MS is an unpredictable disease that requires intensive medication and treatment, it's generally defined as a high-risk condition, which will require you completing a medical assessment form prior to the travel insurer issuing your policy.
+As MS is an unpredictable disease that requires intensive medication and treatment, it's generally defined as a high-risk condition, which will require you to declare your condition, as well as any medication you're on.
+The good news is, there are a few travel insurers that will cover you - no matter your age or how advanced your MS is.

 How do insurers consider multiple sclerosis?